TABLE OF CONTENTS

 The medial border meets the same border of its fellow at the pubic symphysis.
 The acetabular angle joins the ilium and the ischium at the acetabulum.

-The medial borders of the pubis and the ischium meet the corresponding borders of their fellows to form the pelvic symphysis / Ischio-pubic symphysis and the pelvic floor is basin like.
+The medial borders of the pubis and the ischium meet the corresponding borders of their fellows to form the pelvic symphysis or ischio-pubic symphysis, and the pelvic floor is basin-like.

 Acetabulum

 The former is nearly circular and articulates with the head of the femur.
-The rim of the cavity presents on its postero-medial spect the acetabular notch, which transmits the round ligament of the hip joint.
+The rim of the cavity presents, on its postero-medial aspect, the acetabular notch, which transmits the round ligament of the hip joint.

 Another small notch may be seen antero-medially, though sometimes it is replaced by a foramen or is absent.

-The obturator foramen is a large, elliptical opening on the floor of the pelvis and is circumscribed by the ischium and the pubis.
+The obturator foramen is a large, elliptical opening on the floor of the pelvis and is bounded by the ischium and the pubis.

 Pelvic Cavity

-The bony pelvis composed of the os coxae laterally and ventrally.
-The sacrum and the first three coccygeal vertebrae dorsally.
+The bony pelvis is composed of the os coxae laterally and ventrally, and the sacrum and the first three coccygeal vertebrae dorsally.
 The lateral vacuities are closed up by the sciatic ligaments in life.

-The pelvic inlet is bounded by the terminal line or brim which is composed of the base of the sacrum dorsally, ilio-pectineal lines laterally and the anterior borders of pubis ventrally.
+The pelvic inlet is bounded by the terminal line or brim, which is composed of the base of the sacrum dorsally, the ilio-pectineal lines laterally, and the anterior borders of the pubis ventrally.

 The pelvic outlet is much smaller and is very incomplete in the skeleton.
-The third coccygeal vertebra bound it dorsally and ventrally by the ischial arch and the sacro-sciatic ligament and semimembranosus muscle completes it laterally.
+The third coccygeal vertebra bounds it dorsally, and ventrally by the ischial arch.
+The sacro-sciatic ligament and semimembranosus muscle complete it laterally.

-The ischial arch is wider and the outlet is larger in the female than in the male.
-The conjugate (vertical) and transverse diameters are greater in the female so that the cavity is roomier.
+The ischial arch is wider, and the outlet is larger in the female than in the male.
+The conjugate (vertical) and transverse diameters are greater in the female, so the cavity is roomier.
 The pubis and the ischium of the opposite sides meet at a more open angle in the female than in the male.

-The long axis of the ilium is almost in straight line with that of ischium in case of sheep and goat.
-Greater ischiatic spine is low and everted.
+The long axis of the ilium is almost in a straight line with that of the ischium in the case of sheep and goats.
+The greater ischiatic spine is low and everted.

-Ischial symphysis is not ossified even in old animals.
-Acetabulum is large and deep.
+The ischial symphysis is not ossified, even in old animals.
+The acetabulum is large and deep.
 The pelvic brim is elliptical in outline.

-The gluteal line is very faint in os coxae of horse.
-The tuber coxae is large and compounded four tuberosities arranged in pairs.
+The gluteal line is very faint in the os coxae of the horse.
+The tuber coxae is large and composed of four tuberosities arranged in pairs.

 The pelvic surface of the ischium is less concave and meets its fellow at a more open angle.
 The ischial arch is wide and shallow.
 The ridge on the inferior face of the ischium is absent.

-The ventral face of the pubis crossed near the anterior border by the pubic groove which leads to the acetabular notch which transmits the pubo-femoral or the accessory and round ligaments of the hip to femur.
+The ventral face of the pubis is crossed near the anterior border by the pubic groove, which leads to the acetabular notch and transmits the pubo-femoral, or the accessory and round ligaments of the hip, to the femur.

-The acetabular notch is on the medial part of the rim in case of horse.
+The acetabular notch is on the medial part of the rim in the case of the horse.

 - The ilium and ischium are almost in line with each other.

-- The gluteal surface is divided into two fossa by a ridge which is continuous with the greater ischiatic spine behind.
+- The gluteal surface is divided into two fossae by a ridge, which is continuous with the greater ischiatic spine behind.

 - The iliac crest forms the highest point of the bone.